 The states argue they have a particular interest in the matter because a declining cigar industry would mean less state excise taxes from cigars, money that is used oftentimes to fund statewide anti-tobacco and healthcare campaigns.
 The states argue they stand to lose a significant amount of the $1.6 billion in non-cigarette excise taxes that are collected annually.1

-Last week, attorneys for the three trade organizations filed for a motion of summary judgement centered around nine key points, two of which were the same points made in the brief filed by Brnovich.
+Last week, attorneys for the three trade organizations filed for a motion of summary judgment centered around nine key points, two of which were the same points made in the brief filed by Brnovich.

 “The government in D.C. may be a lot of things, but the people’s nanny shouldn’t be one of them,” said Brnovich in a statement provided to halfwheel.
 “Ronald Reagan warned us that a government that attempts to protect us from ourselves exceeds its limits.
 Our legal challenge is about preventing unnecessary regulations so that small business owners and entrepreneurs can focus on serving their adult customers instead of Washington bureaucrats.”